Reza64/Map-Representation-Grid-Graph-/README.md

  ** drate is the discretization ratio (cell or tile size), if we set this rate to 1, for each pixel in the image we will have a node in the graph.

- ** showflag, is to show the output image the output graph is saced as sparse matrix the nodes are presented in a 1D vector, thus a 'k' biy'l' matrix is shown by a vecotr with 'k*l' cells: [row 1, row 2,... row k]
+ ** showflag, is to show the output image

+ The output graph is shown as sparse matrix the nodes are presented in a 1D vector, thus a 'k' by 'l' matrix is shown by a vector with 'k*l' cells: [row 1, row 2,... row k]

  the reference frame (0,0) in the image is considered in left-up